seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 The ``doFinalization`` method is an infrequently used method that is called when the pass framework has finished calling :ref:`runOnBasicBlock
-<writing-an-llvm-pass-runOnBasicBlock>` for every ``BasicBlock`` in the program
+<writing-an-llvm37-pass-runOnBasicBlock>` for every ``BasicBlock`` in the program
 being compiled.
 This can be used to perform per-function finalization.

 The ``MachineFunctionPass`` class
 ---------------------------------

-A ``MachineFunctionPass`` is a part of the LLVM code generator that executes on the machine-dependent representation of each LLVM function in the program.
+A ``MachineFunctionPass`` is a part of the LLVM37 code generator that executes on the machine-dependent representation of each LLVM37 function in the program.

 Code generator passes are registered and initialized specially by ``TargetMachine::addPassesToEmitFile`` and similar routines, so they cannot